libsdl-org/sdlwiki/SDL3/SDL_GetTicks.md

 ## Return Value

-([Uint64](Uint64)) Returns an unsigned 64-bit value representing the number of milliseconds since the SDL library initialized.
+([Uint64](Uint64)) Returns an unsigned 64‑bit integer that represents the number of milliseconds that have elapsed since the SDL library was initialized (typically via a call to SDL_Init).

 ## Thread Safety